ACT Therapy in Los Angeles for LGBTQ+, BIPOC & Neurodivergent Communities

 Depression & Low Mood

-ACT helps you re-engage with life and meaning even before depression fully lifts.
-Values-based action is itself part of the recovery process.
+ACT helps you re-engage with life and meaning even when while you're in a depressive episode.
+Values-based action is itself part of the healing process.

 Trauma & PTSD

-ACT can complement trauma work by helping you hold pain without avoidance, and reconnecting to a sense of self beyond what happened to you.
+ACT can complement trauma therapy by helping you hold pain without avoidance, and connecting to a sense of self that is not solely defined by your traumas.

 OCD & Intrusive Thoughts